coq/coq/doc/sphinx/proof-engine/vernacular-commands.rst

 .. _locate-file:

-.. cmd:: Locate File @string.
+.. cmd:: Locate File @string

 This command displays the location of file string in the current loadpath.
 Typically, string is a .cmo or .vo or .v file.

-.. cmd:: Locate Library @dirpath.
+.. cmd:: Locate Library @dirpath

 This command gives the status of the |Coq| module dirpath.
 It tells if the module is loaded and if not searches in the load path for a module